MuteBard/Unity_Shaders/Notes/dev/DEV-11.md

 ![](../images/DEV-11/DEV-11-AB.png)

-     Given the view direction and all the normals on the model, we can use a dot product to determine which sides of the mesh are facing toward the viewer and those that are facing away.
-But not only that, we can also tell how MUCH they are facing the viewer.
+     Given the view direction and all the normals on the model, I can use a dot product to determine which sides of the mesh are facing toward the viewer and those that are facing away.
+But not only that, I can also tell how MUCH they are facing the viewer.

      Any normals that make a dot product with the view vector close to 1 will represent faces of the model that face (or sit quite perpendicular to) the viewer.